Wayfaring Views

 Medical Supplies Tips

 It is a wise idea to scan your prescriptions in case you need a refill on the road.
 Some people advise against Compeed and you do indeed need to read the label carefully and use them as directed.
-Keeping your feet clean and lubricated is the best way to avoid blisters in the first place, but I have very sensitive feet and despite my best efforts, they always pop up.
+Keeping your feet clean and dry is the best way to avoid blisters in the first place, but I have very sensitive feet and despite my best efforts, they always pop up.

 Have you considered travel insurance?
 It’s useful not only for trip cancellation but also has options for medical emergencies and injuries.
 Check out travel insurance plans with Allianz.